+44 (0) 113 343 2725

 Location: 1090c, Worsley Building

 Allan House graduated from St Bartholomew's Hospital in London.
-He is Professor of Liaison Psychiatry and Head of the Division of Psychiatry and Behavioural Sciences.
+He is Professor of Liaison Psychiatry and Head of the Division of Psychological and Social Medicine.
 Liaison psychiatry is the sub-specialty of psychiatry concerned with psychiatric practice in non-psychiatric settings, especially in general hospitals.
 From 2005 to September 2013 he was Director of the Leeds Institute of Health Sciences, a multidisciplinary institute in the School of Medicine with a substantial portfolio of activities in education and in applied health research.

 His personal research interests include: the overlap between physical and mental disorder, medically unexplained symptoms, suicide and self-harm.
 Until 2016 Allan chaired the Yorkshire and Humber Research Funding Committee of the National Institute for Health Research's Research for Patient Benefit programme.
 He has served as a member of the HTA Commissioning Board and HTA Efficient Study Designs Board, and is a sub-panel member for NIHR Programme Grants for Applied Research (PGfAR) and member of an NIHR Fellowships committee.

 He has co-authored two introductory texts on research methods: Understanding Clinical Papers, Bowers, House, Owens + Bewick (Chichester: John Wiley & Sons, 3rd edition 2014) and Getting Started in Health Research, David Bowers, Allan House and David Owens (Chichester: John Wiley & Sons, 2011).